Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Discrete-time analysis

 \section{Discrete-time analysis}

 Having established useful properties of H-DNNs from a continuous-time perspective, our next goal is to preserve such properties after discretization.
-In this section we achieve this goal by using the S-IE discretization method.

-Specifically, we show that, under mild conditions, S-IE discretization conserves the symplectic property \eqref{eq:generalized_symplecticity} for the BSM; in turns, this allows us to show that gradients cannot vanish for any H-DNN architecture based on S-IE discretization.
-Firstly, we analyze the symplecticity of $\frac{\partial {\bf y}_{k+1}}{\partial {\bf y}_k}$.
-Secondly, we formally prove that the BSMs in discrete-time needed for backpropagation are lower-bounded in norm by the value $1$, independent of the network depth and of the choice for the time-varying weights.
-Finally, we extend the analysis to the distributed learning setup in discrete time.
+In this section, we achieve this goal by using the S-IE discretization method.
+First, we analyze the symplecticity of $\frac{\partial {\bf y}_{l+1}}{\partial {\bf y}_l}$.
+Second, we formally prove that the BSMs in discrete-time needed for backpropagation are lower-bounded in norm by the value $1$, independent of the network depth and of the choice for the time-varying weights.
+Finally, we extend the analysis to the distributed learning setup in discrete-time.